Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 leader turns clockwise 1 time to the left of the slot into a [left shoulder-lock].
 The back part of the hand should be firmly placed on the follower's right shoulder for leading the following step.

+### Left-side passes

+#### Left-side underarm pass

+Also known as passing tuck.

+For the footwork, on 1 step backwards and to the right 45 degrees counter-clockwise, on step 2 step step backwards and to the right 45 degrees counter-clockwise.
+On step 3&4 step back and then front with the left leg, such that step 4 goes back into the slot at a 45 degree angle.
+On steps 5&6 do an anchor step, such that another 45 degrees are added on step 5.

+For the handwork, start in [open] position.
+Raise your left hand above her head by step 2 such that her right hand is in front and above her face with about 1 feet of distance.
+On the 3&4 there should be some compression buildup so the highest compression happens on step 4 whenever you step into the slot and the follower begins the turn.
+By step 6 the hands should go back down to about waist-level.

 #### Free spin